 Sarah's Story

 Sarah joined Watsi on April 28th, 2020.
 Three years ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sarah's most recent donation supported Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.
+Sarah's most recent donation supported Rose, a 50-year-old mother from Kenya, to fund debridement and skin graft to treat her chronic wound.

 Impact